knative/docs/docs/serving/using-a-tls-cert.md

 {{< tabs name="serving_networking" default="Istio" >}}
 {{% tab name="Contour" %}}

-To manually add a TLS certificate to your Knative cluster, you create a Kubernetes secret and then configure the `net-contour`
+To manually add a TLS certificate to your Knative cluster, you must create a Kubernetes secret and then configure the Knative Contour plugin

-1. Run the following command to create a Kubernetes secret to hold your TLS certificate, `cert.pem`, and the private key, `cert.pk`:
+1. Create a Kubernetes secret to hold your TLS certificate, `cert.pem`, and the private key, `cert.pk`, by entering the following command:

    ```shell
    kubectl create --namespace contour-external tls default-cert \